How to Write a Book in 100 Days

 Honestly, it wasn’t until I hired a coach and found a writing mentor that I finally finished my first book.

 If you want to write a book, I would love to help you.
-Tomorrow, I’m launching a new program called the 100 Day Book program.
+Right now, for a limited time, you can join the 100 Day Book program.
 Over the course of 100 days, I’ll guide you through the writing process, and by the end of the 100 days, you’ll have a finished book.

 So many writers have finished their books in this program (including the writers above), and so can you.
-If you want to join the waiting list (and get a free book writing guide), you can sign up here.
+If you want to join the program and finish your book in 100 days like the writers above, you can sign up here.

 Have you finished writing a book?
 What was the most important thing that enabled you to finish?
 Let us know in the comments!